 - Put away anything that's nobody's business but your own.

-- Install a fresh roll of toilet paper; fold the ends into an arrow like they do in fine hotels and really impress your guest.
+- Install a fresh roll of toilet paper.
+Fold the ends into an arrow like they do in fine hotels and really impress your guests.

 - Last, replace your hand towels.
 White says fresh hand towels show you care.

 Set the Mood

 We mean mood lighting — lamps, candles — anything but overhead lighting that highlights dust.
 Lamps also make nice focal points to distract from whatever you missed.

 "Vacuuming and sweeping are the very last thing," White says.
 Otherwise, you'll just get the floors dirty again with your speed cleaning.

 Concentrate on the areas guests will see, like the middle of rooms.
 Forget corners and baseboards.
 Just suck up the big dust bunnies and dog hair.
 You can at least pretend Max won't shed all over your friend anyway while saying hello.

 Remember, these are your friends, not your boss.
 You don't have to white-glove the place for people who only want to open a bottle of red and whine a little.

 Get it tidy, but drop the broom the moment you open the door.
 It's hangout time.